MARYLAND

 How do I apply for unemployment in MD?

-The actual amount is determined by a set formula reflecting the cost of college attendance, expected family contribution, state scholarships awarded and Pell Grant funding received.
+The actual amount is determined by a set formula reflecting the cost of college attendance, Student Aid Index (SAI), state scholarships awarded and Pell Grant funding received.